Island Hopping Galapagos Program

 After breakfast, Scalesia Lodge’s staff will bring us back to Puerto Villamil’s airport.
 A short but interesting flight will bring us back to Baltra.
 Your guide will lead you across the Itabaca Channel to Santa Cruz Island.
 The day’s visit includes a brief exploration of Los Gemelos, a natural volcanic formation in the upper end of the windward side of the island.
 Surrounded by a forest of high growing endemic daisies, this area is home to some of the most elusive land birds of Galapagos.
 Then we will visit the Tortoise Reserve, impressive lava tunnels and enjoy lunch at a restaurant in the highlands.
 In the afternoon, you will reach Puerto Ayora’s only pedestrian neighbourhood, Punta Estrada, where the Finch Bay Galapagos Hotel is located.
 Check-in and enjoy the hotel’s beachfront facilities.
 Dinner is up to you: choose the hotel´s signature cuisine or one of the many options in town.
 Overnight at the Finch Bay.

-Day 5,6 and 7: Enjoy 2 of these 4 full-day yacht explorations (depending on the weekday and availability): (B/L/-)
+Day 5, 6 and 7: Enjoy 2 of these 4 full-day yacht explorations.

 - North Seymour